vaithak/Simple-Proxy-Server/README.md

-# Personal-Web-Server
+# Proxy-Server
-My Personal Web Server to practise socket programming in C deployed on my raspberry pi.
+A simple proxy server written in C to practise socket programming.
+It only handles GET and HEAD request.